There are two distinct types of applications used for authorizing access to a data source;

 Expanded access (i.e., access to more API endpoints)

-Restricted access (i.e, access to API resources that require certification or approvals)
+Restricted access (i.e., access to API resources that require certification or approvals)

-For example, the Openbridge Selling Partner App for SP-API was authorized to collect PII data after a rigorous review process with Amazon.
+For example, the Openbridge Selling Partner App for SP-API was authorized to collect PII data after a rigorous review and certification process with Amazon.
 Customers may prefer to leverage the Openbridge SP-API app rather than undertake a similar process with Amazon.

 Customer Apps (Bring Your Own App)